astronomer/docs/astro/install-aws.md

 :::

-#### VPC peering prerequisites (optional)
+#### Provide VPC peering information (Optional)

-If you need to VPC peer with Astronomer, provide the following information to your Astronomer representative:
+If you need to VPC peer with Astronomer, provide the following additional information to Astronomer support:

 - Subnet CIDRs (RFC 1918 IP Space).
 - VPC Name/ID and region for peering with Astronomer.
 This is accessible through the [AWS VPC console](https://console.aws.amazon.com/vpc/).